preciofishbone/OmniaDocs/document-management/end-user/create-document-wizard/index.rst

 The available templates are shown to the left.
 In the middle a location (Document Library) to save the new template in is selected, default is the site where the wizard was started.
 To the far right a folder in the chosen library can be selected.

-This means any user can use the wizard from any site where the feature is activated to create a document, in the Documents library in any other site that user has access to.
+This means any user can use the wizard from any site where the feature is activated to create a document, and save it in the Documents library in any other site that user has access to.

 Here's an example when used for Controlled Documents: